 Since 1997, Spare Key has been hard at work serving families with housing grants.

-We are proud and privileged to have been able to serve over 3,500 families with $3.5 million in housing grants during that time.
+We are proud and privileged to have been able to serve over 4,000 families with nearly $4 million in financial assistance during that time.

 Our motto, "No matter the illness.
 No matter the injury.
 No matter the income.
-We help families Bounce and Not Break," has been our guiding force from the first grant we were able to make.
+We help families Bounce and Not Break," has been our guiding force from the first family we helped back in 1997.

 The Help Me Bounce Program allows us to do just that.

 This powerful new platform combines crowdfunding with Spare Key's direct financial support to help leverage social media and broader marketing tactics to raise more funds to help families cover their most pressing financial needs.